sarahgoodwin93/project1-The-Hike-Site/README.md

 - Users ability to suggest walks – A form where users can comment in a walk they have recently been on with recommendations about the walk (parking, gear, direction etc)

-- Users ability to upload photos of their walks in the suggested walks section so that other users can see what it looks like from anothers users perspective
+- Users ability to upload photos of their walks in the suggested walks section so that other users can see what it looks like from another user perspective

 - Weather section so that users travelling to Scotland can see what the weather may be like in certain areas before making the trip up